The best hard drives for video editing in 2024

 It’s both Mac and Windows compatible (after a reformat for Windows) and while there’s no waterproofing, it can withstand a three-meter drop and is crush-proof at up to 1,000lbs, which is pretty darned rugged indeed.

-The best hard drive for video editing for capacity
+The best drive for storage capacity

 Specifications